Bhumjaithai files B100m suit against Chuvit

 Mr Pichai said the party was suing Mr Chuvit because he had infringed on the rights of the party and intimidated its members and supporters near the Din Daeng police station in Bangkok on May 2.
 The amount of damages was based on the campaign budgets of party candidates in 400 constituencies nationwide, at 1.9 million baht per constituency, said the lawyer.

-The court has accepted the suit for consideration and will begin witness examination on July 3.
-A decision on the injunction was expected later on Thursday.

-Mr Pichai said Mr Chuvit was free to hold press conferences or give media interviews as he had the right to do under the framework of the law.
-But the party wanted him not to stage any moves against it near its rally venues in order to avoid confrontation, said the lawyer.
+Mr Pichai said earlier that Mr Chuvit was free to hold press conferences or give media interviews as he had the right to do under the framework of the law.
+But the party wanted him not to stage any moves against it near its rally venues in order to avoid confrontation, he said.

 A court in April granted a Bhumjaithai request for a temporary injunction that barred Mr Chuvit from criticising its cannabis policy, a decision that concerned free-speech advocates.
 It was quickly overturned, with the Civil Court saying that the public had a right to hear about the benefits and potential risks of cannabis.